Code-Institute-Submissions/Stream2-Project-1/README.md

 #### 3rd party code used:
 - I used a general bootstrap layout and responsive menu but where applicable I changed the default Bootstrap div elements as HTML5 semantic elements for improved usability.
-- The  a loader based on https://www.w3schools.com/howto/howto_css_loader.asp, but I developed mine to hide the full page and gracefully fade out when the D3 data has loaded.
+- The a loader is based on https://www.w3schools.com/howto/howto_css_loader.asp, but I developed mine to hide the full page and gracefully fade out when the D3 data has loaded.

 ## How was the project deployed
-The project has been managed locally and deployed to GitHub (to host code) and Heroku (to run code) on a regular basis, with the current site able to be viewed on Heroku at https://infinite-lake-67936.herokuapp.com/.
+The project has been managed locally and deployed to GitHub (to host code) and Heroku (to run code) on a regular basis, with the current site viewable on Heroku at https://infinite-lake-67936.herokuapp.com/.

 ## How was the project tested